thomasp-gfz/WaterBalanceR_JOSS/README.md

 - 2nd: run the actual model (`calcWB()`) to create maps as shapefiles and/or geotiffs showing the waterbalance and other results for your AOI.
 - 3rd: create plots, that show additional information about the sample spots within the AOI, that you are interested in (shapefile: "Buffer_5_WB.shp").To get These resulting maps, you need to run the "calcWBplots()" after using the resulting .RData - file from "calcWB()".

-As a result you get a Folder named after the given configuration, e.g. "uwdw_poly_radolan_1_132_5", which means "uwdw" = method of calculation of NDVI, "poly" = method of modeling, "radolan" = source of precipitation, "1" = irrigation Efficiency, "132" = last day of NDVI being 0, "5" = spatial Resolution in meter.
+As a result you get a Folder named after the given configuration, e.g. "radolan_1_132_5", which means "radolan" = source of precipitation, "1" = irrigation Efficiency, "132" = last day of NDVI being 0, "5" = spatial Resolution in meter.

 ## Input data and configuration - further details